Sunday, May 24, 2026

 Here’s a tip: the Wizard of Oz book series is no fun to read as an adult.
 They are travelogues with little plot or conflict.
 But to a lonely seven year old, they are a glimpse into a life where there are lots of other girls (and the occasional boy, and one notable transgender character) to play with who are nice to each other and if you could only find the magical means to get yourself there they would be nice to you too.
 Almost every book introduces a new little girl who makes her way to Oz, goes on a long walking tour, and then is integrated into the happy society in the palace in the Emerald City under transgender queen Ozma, long may she reign.

-There were a handful of years for me between the Oz books and my introduction to Tolkien, and they were filled with other books about brave and creative and principled girls I imagined I could be friends with.
-Frances Hodgson Burnett’s A Little Princess was my favorite, but of course there were all of the Louisa May Alcott books, and the Anne of Green Gables series, and a bunch of books that my mother had loved when she was a girl and I loved but that I would not want my kids to read because they are horrifically racist and also – c’mon, Elsie Dinsmore– aside from being about slave owners on a plantation in the antebellum south, it’s about a girl who is like one spanking away from having a full on BDSM relationship with her handsome young father.
+There were a handful of years for me between the Oz books and my introduction to Tolkien.
+They were filled with books my mother had loved as a child, about brave and creative and principled girls Anne Shirley and Jo March and the like.
+Of course, there were also some left turns in that genre.
+Ahem, Elsie Dinsmore– aside from being about slave owners on a plantation in the antebellum south, it’s about a girl who is like one spanking away from having a full on BDSM relationship with her handsome young father.
 (I never read the rest of the books in the series but I believe she grows up and marries her father’s best friend.)

 When I was in seventh grade I heard a couple of kids talking about The Hobbit, by JRR Tolkien.
 I don’t remember what they said, but I remember having the sense that this was a book I had to read.
 So I wandered away from the bookshelf where my mother kept the Girl Books, and into my father’s study where I found a paperback of The Hobbit.
 I took it on a family Thanksgiving trip to visit relatives a few states away.
 I remember two things about that trip: walking into a living room while my mother was proclaiming to my relatives the story about me asking for a bra even though I had nothing to hold up; and reading The Hobbit.
 Okay, that may have also been the trip where my weird older cousin described his fantasy of cutting up one of his professors and baking him into a pie.
 Family, what can I say . . .

 That winter, like so many Michigan families, we drove down to Florida for Christmas vacation.
 I brought my father’s paperback copies of The Lord of the Rings trilogy with me.
-My family had rented a timeshare condo for the duration that was full, I mean full to the brim, with Penthouses and Playboys.
-Stacks and stacks and stacks of them.
-My brothers and my cousins and the older relatives – all the way up to my grandmother, who was almost 90, and I spent much of our vacation voraciously reading, er, “reading” these magazines.
-Never let it be said that my generation missed out because internet porn had not been invented yet.
+My family had rented a timeshare condo that for whatever reason (other than it being the 1970's) was filled with stacks and stacks of Penthouses and Playboys.
+My brothers and my cousins and the older relatives – all the way up to my grandmother, who was almost 90 and I spent much of our vacation voraciously reading, er, “reading” these magazines.

 I read books from cover to cover.
 Dedications, introductions, prologues, afterwords, appendices.
 That’s a matter of taste, but if you’re going to read The Lord of the Rings you must start with Tolkien’s Foreword to the Second Edition (which, yes, deserves to be capitalized), which he wrote in 1965.
 It’s a beautiful understated essay about the process of writing and what it means to be a writer.
 “The delay [in finishing the books] was, of course, also increased by the outbreak of war in 1939 . . . .
 In spite of the darkness of the next five years I found that the story could not now be wholly abandoned, and I plodded on, mostly by night.”

-And of course, he was funny.
-“Some who have read the book, or at any rate have reviewed it, have found it boring, absurd, or contemptible; and I have no cause to complain, since I have similar opinions of their works.”
+And of course, he was funny (to 12 year old me, hilarious): “Some who have read the book, or at any rate have reviewed it, have found it boring, absurd, or contemptible; and I have no cause to complain, since I have similar opinions of their works.”

 Tolkien goes on with his famous explanation that the story is not an allegory.
-While largely written during World War II, it was conceived well before.
-If World War II “had inspired or directed the development of the legend, then certainly the Ring would have been seized and used against Sauron; he would not have been annihilated but enslaved, and Barad-dur would not have been destroyed but occupied.
-Saruman, failing to get possession of the Ring, would in the confusion and treacheries of the time have found in Mordor the missing links in his own researches into Ring-lore, and before long he would have made a Great Ring of his own with which to challenge the self-styled Ruler of Middle-earth.
+If World War II “had inspired or directed the development of the legend, then certainly the Ring would have been seized and used against Sauron; he would not have been annihilated but enslaved, and Barad-dur would not have been destroyed but occupied. . . .
 In that conflict both sides would have held hobbits in hatred and contempt; they would not long have survived even as slaves.”
-Wow.
 Mic drop.

 Then comes what may be the most beautiful passage in the entire three books, and certainly one that colors my understanding of the books each time I read them: “One has indeed personally to come under the shadow of war to feel fully its oppression; but as the years go by it seems now often forgotten that to be caught in youth in 1914 was no less hideous an experience than to be involved in 1939 and the following years.
 By 1918 all but one of my close friends were dead.”